Tips for Staying Healthy During the Winter Training Period

 For most adults, the optimal amount of sleep is seven to eight hours per night, with teenagers and younger kids obviously needing more.
 And although clocking that much sleep can be a challenge in today’s hectic times, the benefits are well worth it.
 So make sure that you make time for enough sleep.

 While regular physical exercise can contribute to better immune function, too much of a good thing is also not ideal.
 Not giving your body adequate opportunity to recover and repair itself between training sessions leaves is susceptible to infection.
 So listen to your body and closely monitor it for any signs of overtraining.
 And always take immediate action if you start feeling irritable, overly tired or sluggish.
 Besides, taking an extra rest day is far better than missing weeks of training as a result of a flu, right?

-In conclusion, it is clear that boosting one’s immune system isn’t just as simple as popping some Vitamin C. But the good news is that you can do plenty to stay healthy during the winter training period.
+In conclusion, it is clear that boosting one’s immune system isn’t just as simple as popping some multivitamins or Vitamin C. But the good news is that you can do plenty to stay healthy during the winter training period.
 So go on, put in the extra effort.
 Not only will a healthy body and regular exercise help you beat the wintertime gloom, it will also get you to spring feeling fit and ready to run!